 However, I’ll probably still rely on good quality store bought egg noodles for days I don’t have the extra hour and a half to make and dry my own.
 For special occasions, or when I really want to pull out all the stops, it’ll be homemade noodles from here on out.
-I can’t wait to try them in some chicken noodle soup!
+I can’t wait to try them in my 30 Minute Homemade Chicken Noodle Soup!

 - 3 egg yolks

 - 3-5 Tablespoons cold water

 - Whisk together the egg yolks and egg until lightened in color.
 Whisk in 3 Tablespoons water and salt.
 Add the egg mixture to the flour and work together with a wooden spoon until a shaggy dough begins to form.
 If the mixture is too dry, add an additional Tablespoon or two of water until it comes together.
 At some point, you'll likely find the spoon isn't cutting it and you'll want to turn the dough out onto a well floured surface and use your hands to knead the dough until smooth, about five to ten minutes.